tutoriel étui à couteau en cuir

 7. DRAW THE DECORATION LINE

-Still using the drypoint compass, draw a decoration line located 3 mm from the seam line.
-It will be the boundary for the pushback work.
+Still using the drypoint compass, draw a decorative line 3 mm from the stitching line.
+This will be the boundary for the embossing work.

 *Draw only one line on the loop.